Last updated on April 8, 2026

 Scouting Hawk

-Scouting Hawk is just the first of a long list of creatures that ramp you if your opponents control more lands than you.
+Scouting Hawk is one of the most basic in the list of creatures that ramp you if your opponents control more lands than you.

 Cartographer's Hawk